shopware/docs/guides/hosting/performance/performance-tweaks.md

 # Performance Tweaks

 Shopware is a platform for many different projects.
 It needs to handle a broad range of load characteristics and environments.
-That means that the default configuration is optimized for the best out-of-the-box experience.
-But there are many opportunities to increase the performance by fitting the configuration to your needs.
+It means that the default configuration is optimized for the best out-of-the-box experience.
+However, there are many opportunities to increase the performance by fitting the configuration to your needs.

 ## HTTP cache